 You may know that regular exercise can support your immune system and make you the best fat burner.
 But consistently working out provides many, many other benefits that you might not be aware of.

 Most people go to the gym to get stronger and fitter.
 But have you ever noticed how much happier you feel after you work out?

 That’s not just because you made good choices about your health!
 Exercise is key to building muscle and improving heart health, but there are some amazing advantages to working out that might surprise you.

-From boosting your mood to helping with sleep, exercise makes you feel better long after you’ve hit the showers.
+From boosting your mood to helping with sleep, here are four ways that the right kind of exercise makes you feel better long after you’ve hit the showers.